 Red Robin: What’s Happening?

-In 1921, when a health clinician spilled some wheat gruel onto a hot stove and saw them turn into golden wheat flakes, he dubbed them “Washburn’s Gold Medal Whole Wheat Flakes.”
-He changed the name to Wheaties, and the brand gained popularity in the 1920s when Lou Gehrig and 46 of the 51 players on the 1939 Major League All-Star team gave testimonials for the cereal.
+In 1921, when a health clinician spilled some wheat gruel onto a hot stove and saw it turn into golden wheat flakes, he dubbed them “Washburn’s Gold Medal Whole Wheat Flakes.”
+He changed the name to Wheaties, and the brand gained popularity when Lou Gehrig and 46 of the 51 players on the 1939 Major League Baseball All-Star team gave testimonials for the cereal.
 In the late 1950s, the company signed sponsorship deals with sports legends, who would appear on the box, which explains the slogan “The Breakfast of Champions.”

 Wheaties: What’s Happening?

 People just aren’t eating much cereal anymore.
 As consumers continue to gravitate toward healthier, fresher food, many classic brands are taking a heavy hit.
-What’s more, 40 percent of millennials said that cereal was “inconvenient” to eat in 2015.
 General Mills, Wheaties’ parent company, reported that 2017 marked the third straight year of declining sales.